-She’s a lifelong learner who remains active in the local arts community, and regularly travels and volunteers both domestically and internationally, and holds the convicted belief that exposure to the world through music, travel and service learning pushes us all to become better, more informed, global citizens.
+Katie is a lifelong learner who remains active in the local arts community, and regularly travels and volunteers both domestically and internationally, and holds the belief that exposure to the world through music, travel and service learning pushes us all to become better, more informed, global citizens.

 Katie has been a singer member of Young Professionals Choral Collective (YPCC) since 2013 and served on its board from 2014 through 2020.
 She was co-founder of Live to 9, a summer music series in Cedar Falls, Iowa that recently celebrated their 12th anniversary.
 She has served on various boards and committees, and you’ll occasionally find her playing in the pit orchestra for several local community theater groups.

 Stacey Devlin joined the Cincinnati Boychoir staff in July 2019 shortly after her son, Ryan, graduated from high school and left the Boychoir holding the honor of it's longest running singer (10 years!)

 Stacey's professional background includes years of experience in accounting and financial management roles, including senior manager, financial consultant and Chief Financial Officer.
 Coupled with her experience as a long-running Boychoir parent, Stacey is an extremely valuable member of the Boychoir's core administrative staff.